A Paddocks Sectional Title Lifestyle Blog

 In conclusion, it is important to note that no section owner can exclusively own common property.
 The owners of all sections in the scheme jointly own all the common property in undivided shares.

-If you need Paddocks to source your scheme’s sectional plans, or to give advice or guidance when it comes to establishing what parts of your scheme are common property, please contact me at firstname.lastname@example.org for a no obligations quote.
+If you need Paddocks to source your scheme’s sectional plans, or to give advice when it comes to establishing what parts of your scheme are common property, please contact me at firstname.lastname@example.org for a no obligations quote.